Roleystone, Western Australia: Facilities

+Roleystone has a number of shops at their Jarrah Road precinct with a grocery store, newsagent, pharmacy, bank and hardware store.
+Nearby suburbs offer a greater choice of bigger supermarket chains such as Coles or Woolworths.
 The main suburban residential area to the west of Roleystone is served by a neighbourhood shopping centre, with Stargate Kelmscott and Armadale Shopping City providing other commercial services.
-The suburb originally contained a primary school (K-5; 1905) and Roleystone District High School (6-10; 1983).
+The suburb originally contained a primary school (K-5; 1905) and Roleystone District High School (6–10; 1983).
 The two schools were amalgamated into Roleystone Community College (K-10) after a community consultation process held in 2009, using new and existing buildings on the site of the existing Roleystone District High School, with state government and federal (Building the Education Revolution) funding.
 The majority of Year 11 and 12 students travel to schools in nearby suburbs, including Kelmscott Senior High School, Lesmurdie Senior High School, Mazenod College and St Brigid's College.

 The Araluen Botanic Park and the Araluen Golf Resort are located in the south of the suburb off Croyden Road and are popular picnic and wedding locations, especially during "Springtime at Araluen" when all the flowers are in bloom.
 Araluen is also known for the Araluen Chilli Festival, which was held in the park each year until 2009.
 In 2010, the festival was relocated to the Fremantle Esplanade and renamed Araluen's Fremantle Chilli Festival, and since then has continued to be operated by—and to provide funding for—the Araluen Park.

 Brookton Highway (State Route 40) runs through Roleystone.

 The suburb is served by a number of school bus services and by Transperth bus route 241, which runs every hour during the day, connecting the suburb to Kelmscott railway station and Stargate Kelmscott shopping centre.
 All services are provided by the Public Transport Authority.